Skip to Content

 Sanitary Sewer Extension Reviews

-One of the Commission’s responsibilities as the areawide water quality planning agency is to review public and private sanitary sewer extensions for conformance with the Regional Water Quality Management Plan in general, and with the sanitary sewer service area planning component of that plan in particular.
+One of the Commission’s responsibilities as the areawide water quality management planning agency is to review sanitary sewer extensions for conformance with the Regional Water Quality Management Plan, and for specific conformance with the sanitary sewer service area planning component of that plan.

 Wastewater Treatment Plant Facilities Planning